 Quadrivalent flu vaccine - this vaccine protects against two Influenza A strains and two Influenza B strains.

+After age 65, many people have a decline in immune system function, making them less responsive to a standard-dose flu vaccine.
 For those 65 years of age and older, there are two types of flu vaccines that are designed to provide a greater immune response.

 Ask your Rite Aid pharmacist which vaccine is right for you.